DIY hacks to get your bent headphone plug back in shape without going to the repair center, and learn how to keep them that way.

 - Bare – for ground (can also be black)

 - Turn on the soldering iron and allow it to get hot.
 Once it’s ready, take some solder and apply it to the ends of the wires.
 This is called tinning the wires.
 If your headphones have two ground wires, wrap them around each other first before tinning.
 Use the damp cloth or sponge to wipe off tiny pieces of solder that may have collected on the iron.
+This prevents the headphones from short circuits when used.

 - Slip the heat shrink over the wires.
 This will provide insulation and protection.
+Alternatively, you can also use Sugru or electrical tape in securing the headphone wires.

 - Take the new plug and unscrew its casing.
 Insert the tinned wires into the casing, making sure the casing faces the right direction.